tabler/tabler-icons/readme.md

 ### HTML image

-If you load the icon as an image you can manipulate size with CSS.
+If you upload an icon as an image, you can modify its size using CSS.

 ```html
 <img src="path/to/icon.svg" alt="icon title"/>